dandi/handbook/docs/11_view.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>

-## `Dandisets` metadata
+## Dandisets Metadata

-The landing page of each `Dandiset` contains important information including metadata provided by the owners such as contact information, description, license, access information and keywords, or simple statistics for `Dandiset` such as size of the `Dandiset` and number of files.
+The landing page of each `Dandiset` contains important information including metadata provided by the owners such as contact information, description, license, access information and keywords, or simple statistics for a `Dandiset` such as size of the `Dandiset` and number of files.

 <img
 src="../img/web_dandiset_lp.png"